 - Practical tasks and projects

 - Portfolio of work

-- Practical and theoretical study of a broad range of photographic styles and techniques presented in written and aural forms.
+- Practical and theoretical study of a broad range of photographic styles and techniques presented in written, aural and audio-visual forms.

-Course Adviser: Ms C. McGrath, Mr B Hart
+Course Adviser: Ms C. McGrath and Mr B Hart

 Textiles Technology

 Textiles Technology is a Board Developed Course Course details are included on RoSA Course details are included on School Report